Arboreal Categories: An Axiomatic Theory of Resources: Path Categories

 The paths in each of these categories are those structures in which the order is a finite chain.
 These are our key motivating examples for paths.
-Note that in the (multi-)modal case, ignoring propositional variables, these correspond to synchronization trees consisting of a single branch, \ie traces. \end{exas}
+Note that in the modal case, ignoring the interpretations of the propositional variables (\iec the unary relations), these correspond to synchronization trees consisting of a single branch, \ie traces. \end{exas}

 The following fact is an immediate consequence of Lemma~\ref{l:emb-quo-order-embeddings}: \begin{lem} Let $f\colon X\to Y$ be any morphism in $\C$.
 The following statements hold: \begin{enumerate}[label=(\alph*)] \item If $Y$ is a path and $f$ is an embedding, then $X$ is a path. \item If $X$ is path and $f$ is a quotient, then $Y$ is a path. \end{enumerate} \end{lem}